Every new year comes with some version of the same intention: move more.

 If you already have a dog, walking probably is already part of your day-to-day.
 But you might want to go on longer walks, go for runs or be more mindful on the walks you already do everyday.

-Luckily dogs don’t negotiate with excuses.
+Dogs don’t negotiate with excuses.

 If walking your dog feels like something you avoid or rush through, it’s rarely because you don’t care.
 More often, it’s because something in the experience creates friction.